Rwigenzadavy/techlearnhub/README.md

 # TechLearnHub - Online Learning Platform

-A modern, interactive online learning platform built with vanilla JavaScript and Supabase.
-Students can browse courses, watch video lessons, track progress, and earn certificates.
+TechLearnHub is an e-learning platform that will help people to be able to get digital skills online everywhere for free.
+This will help people to get skills from beginner level to advanced level.
+It’s easy to use and also user friendly.Students can browse courses, watch video lessons, track progress, and earn certificates.

 ## Features